-What can you do with a major in French?
+What can you do with a French major?
 The short answer is: just about anything!
 From actresses Kate Beckinsale and Brooke Shields to Harry Potter author, J. K. Rowling, some very successful people started out with a diploma in French.
 See the impressive list of French majors found here.

 Some reasons why the University of Alabama in a great place to study French:

-- Almost all of our courses have fewer than 20 students.
+- Many of our courses have fewer than 20 students.
 Small class size offers many benefits: students have frequent opportunities to practice French and express their ideas, professors get to know their students on an individual basis, and instruction can be highly customized to student needs.

 - Our professors include native speakers and graduates from top doctoral programs in the United States, France and elsewhere.
 Established scholars in their respective fields, they bring their expertise and enthusiasm for their subjects to the classroom.